Extended Thinking: How Claude Reasons Through Complex Problems#

 • With interleaved thinking (tool use), budget_tokens can exceed max_tokens

-• Earlier models: up to 64K output tokens
+• Sonnet 4.6 and earlier models: up to 64K output tokens

 The budget is a target, not a strict limit – actual usage varies by task.